MrTrotid/MrTrotid/README.md

-- 👋 Hi, I’m @MrTrotid
+- 👋 Hi, I’m Baman aka Mrtrotid
 - 👀 I’m interested in Programming and learing new things.
-- 🌱 I’m currently learning nmap and other software
+- 🌱 I’m currently learning nmap and other software.
-- 💞️ I’m looking to collaborate on currently blank.
-- 📫 How to reach me ____.
+- 📫 How to reach me in discord @mrtrotid.

 <!---
 MrTrotid/MrTrotid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.